UDRHs across Australia:

 undertake research focused on rural and remote problems and develop and test original solutions, including research which may have national and international significance.
 This research informs the development of accessible and sustainable health services for Australia.

 work with their communities to build capacity to respond effectively to the contemporary challenges in rural and remote health.

-The significance and influence of MICRRH lies within the collaborative ethos of the organisation and is reflected in its reputation in delivery of outcomes and track record of innovative and exemplary practice.
+The significance and influence of CRRH lies within the collaborative ethos of the organisation and is reflected in its reputation in delivery of outcomes and track record of innovative and exemplary practice.

-MICRRH brings a range of expertise and is strongly anchored and experienced in working in collaboration with Health Services and Communities.
-The collaborative aspect of MICRRH is evidenced through projects such as:
+CRRH brings a range of expertise and is strongly anchored and experienced in working in collaboration with Health Services and Communities.
+The collaborative aspect of CRRH is evidenced through projects such as: